 The Forest is one of the most important areas for wildlife in the UK, supporting habitats and species of national and European significance.
-Since the reduction of natural grazing animals, the Forest has seen a decline in species such as the small pearl-bordered fritillary butterfly, which was previously found at over 50 sites in the Forest.
+Since the reduction of natural grazing animals, the Forest saw a decline in species such as the small pearl-bordered fritillary butterfly, which was previously found at over 50 sites in the Forest.
 Sadly, it is now only found on two nature reserves due to the loss of open habitat.

-We have a wide range of activity to get involved in from clearing heathland to monitoring and recording wildlife in the area.
+There is a wide range of activity to get involved in from clearing heathland to monitoring and recording wildlife in the area.